mseminatore/TeslaJS/README.md

 	-p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server

+## testla.js

+This sample is an Express app that mimics the Tesla servers and implements the full REST API surface area.

+>Note: the app is still basic and nearly always returns success results.
+It does not validate input parameters including
+>the OAuth token and vehicleID.
+Streaming is not yet emulated.
+It does, however, now track vehicle state changes on the server.
+>The goal is to eventually provide a web interface for both viewing and changing state values that are to be returned
+>to enable sophisticated test scenarios.

+Usage:

+    node testla.js [options]

+    Options:

+    -h, --help               output usage information
+    -P, --port               port for the server (default: 3000)

 ## vehicle.js